OXIDE Associate Director

-- A military brat, Dontarie claims both Powder Springs, GA and Imperial Beach, CA as home.
+- A military brat, Dontarie claims both Atlanta, GA and Imperial Beach, CA as home.
 He received his Bachelor's degree in Chemistry from Georgia Southern in 2002 and his Ph.D. in Chemistry from The University of Alabama in 2006.
-Prior to assuming his current position, Dontarie served as an Assistant Professor at Georgia Southern and as the Chemistry Program Coordinator at Atlanta Metropolitan State University.
+Prior to assuming his current position, Dontarie served as an Assistant Professor at Georgia Southern University and as the Chemistry Program Coordinator at Atlanta Metropolitan State University.
 Dontarie's transition to science policy has occurred as a function of his desire to make a larger impact on the field writ large.
-Through his science policy efforts, Dontarie can better utilize his communication skills and non linear perspective to effective positive change.

 - Dontarie works with OXIDE to generate policy solutions that increase diversity inclusion within the chemistry field.
 As the Research & Program Manager, Dontarie collaborates with research scientist, social scientist and industry scientist to bridge the fields availability gap with respect to hiring, retention and progression of underrepresented scientist.